University Statements & Policies

-As students progress through their college careers, they participate in a variety of experiences in and out of the classroom.
-Experts have consistently estimated that 70% of a student's time is spent in activities outside the classroom.
+As a student progresses through their college career, they participate in a variety of experiences in and out of the classroom.
+Experts have consistently estimated that 70% of a student's time is spent on activities outside of the classroom.
 This involvement includes work, independent study, intercollegiate and intramural athletics, student clubs and organizations, study abroad, and living-learning programs.

 Every aspect of University life should be free from discrimination because of age, color,disability, familial status, height, marital status, national origin, political affiliation, race, religion, sex/gender, sexual orientation, gender identity and expression, veteran status, or weight.
-Student housing, organizations, athletics, classes and University community facilities should be open to all who desire to participate (Student Code Section 100.01)
+Student housing, organizations, athletics, classes and University community facilities should be open to all who desire to participate (University Policy)

 All RSOs must comply with federal/state laws regarding discrimination, and with the University's policy of providing equal opportunity.
 A non-discrimination clause must be in all constitutions.
 Any RSO with selective membership criteria must state this criteria in their constitution.
 Membership selection practices may be reviewed by the Office of Student Life at any time.